surveyanalyticscorp/android-cx/README.md

 ### Adding TouchPoint hook in app codebase:
 	You can add touchpoint hook wherever you want to show the feedback screen: e.g.
-		TouchPoint touchPoint = new TouchPoint(110);
-		QuestionProCX.engageTouchPoint(this,touchPoint);
+		QuestionProCX.engageTouchPoint(this,new TouchPoint(110));
-		(Here the number “110” is the touchpoint ID that is obtained from QuestionPro Cx Portal.)
+		# (Here the number “110” is the touchpoint ID that is obtained from QuestionPro Cx Portal.)